-Find the best ways to travel from KL - Kuala Lumpur to Langkawi Island (Pulau Langkawi) in Malaysia, by all forms of transport from the quickest way, flying, to cheaper buses and trains connecting you to the various ferry ports on the mainland with regular high-speed boats over to the island, or stop off in George Town on Penang Island, then continue your journey from there.
+Below on this page you will find the best ways to travel from KL to Langkawi Island (Pulau Langkawi) in Malaysia, by all forms of transport from the quickest way, flying, to cheaper buses and trains connecting you to the various ferry ports on the mainland with regular high-speed boats over to the island, or stop off in George Town on Penang Island, then continue your journey from there.

-If you are wondering how far it is to travelling overland, the total distance from Kuala Lumpur to Langkawi island (Kuah Jetty Point) is around 510 - 515 Kilometres.
+If you are wondering how far it is travelling overland, the total distance from Kuala Lumpur to Langkawi Island (Kuah Jetty Point) is around 510 - 515 Kilometres.

 This assumes you travel from KL to Kuala Perlis (475 km), then take a boat from there (the shortest boat journey to Langkawi 37 km).

-With the new high-speed ETS Electric Train Services now operating, it is now much quicker to travel from Kuala Lumpur to Langkawi by train (compared too the old diesel trains that used to operate on this route).
+With the new high-speed ETS Electric Train Services now operating, it is now much quicker to travel from Kuala Lumpur to Langkawi by train (compared to the old diesel Intercity trains that used to operate on this route).

-This would be our recommended way of travel, as it is quick, comfortable and good value.
+This would be our recommended way of travel, as it is quick, safer than travelling by bus, quite comfortable and good value.

-If you want to travel by bus, your best bet is to take a direct bus from KL to Kuala Perlis, with the bus station at K. Perlis just a couple of minutes walk away from the ferry jetty / terminal.
+If you want to travel by bus, your best bet is to take a direct bus from KL to Kuala Perlis, as the bus station at K. Perlis is just a couple of minutes walk away from the ferry jetty / terminal.

 You could also take a bus from KL to Alor Setar, then a local bus from the bus station to the jetty at Kuala Kedah.